oernster/EDColonizationAsst/ARCHITECTURE.md

 - **Debug**

   - `POST /api/debug/reload-journals` – clears repository state and reprocesses all journal files using the same pipeline as the live watcher.

+- **Fleet carriers** (journal‑derived, no additional DB tables)

+  - `GET /api/carriers/current` – returns whether the commander is currently docked at a fleet carrier and, if so, a `CarrierIdentity` reconstructed from the latest relevant `Docked`, `CarrierStats` and `CarrierLocation` events.
+  - `GET /api/carriers/current/state` – returns a full `CarrierState` snapshot (identity, inferred cargo, buy/sell orders and cargo/capacity metrics) for the carrier the commander is currently docked at.
+  - `GET /api/carriers/mine` – returns a list of carriers owned by the commander (and, in future, squadron carriers) based primarily on `CarrierStats` and `CarrierLocation` events.

 Additional routers: